Hazbob/FE-application-tracker/README.md

 Résumé Radar
-Résumé Radar is a cutting-edge application designed to revolutionize the way professionals manage and share their résumés.
+Résumé Radar is a cutting-edge application designed to help professionals manage their applications.
 Developed with React, this app boasts a sleek, user-friendly interface powered by stylish components from Shadcn.
 With the implementation of react-router-dom, users enjoy seamless navigation throughout the application.

 Key Features
 Optimistic Rendering: Enhancing the user experience with fast, responsive interfaces that anticipate the result of user actions.